-UK equity markets struggled in August with the FTSE 100 and FTSE 250 posting losses of 3.29% and 0.61% respectively, though AIM managed to eke out a gain of 1.08%.
+UK equity markets struggled in August with the Uk top 100 and UK 250 mid-cap posting losses of 3.29% and 0.61% respectively, though AIM managed to eke out a gain of 1.08%.
 Rising international trade tensions and Brexit-related uncertainty have clearly raised headwinds for risk asset performance.
 Earnings momentum also appears to have slowed towards the end of the month.

 The UK economy continues to turn in a resilient performance, though more forward-looking indicators suggest some softness ahead.

 August is traditionally the slowest month of the year for equity issuance and 2018 was no exception, though activity still rose on August 2017.
 Investors continue to evidence caution under somewhat fragile market conditions.

 UK markets struggled in August, putting in its weakest performance of the year since February and underperforming most major markets.
 The Uk top 100 and UK 250 mid-cap posted total returns of -3.29% and -0.61% respectively.
 Bucking the trend, individual growth stories helped AIM post a monthly gain of 1.08%.
 Losses were seen in most sectors as a combination of renewed Brexit angst and rising international trade tensions weighed on investor sentiment.

 Mining stocks suffered again as metals pricing failed to recover from June’s slump on growing fears of a global trade war.
 The sector ended the month down 8.89%.
 Oil & gas producers limited losses to 3.24% on the prospect of tighter supply from Iran and Venezuela.

 Despite the Bank of England delivering a 0.25% increase in interest rates on the 2 August, UK banks fell sharply amidst renewed fears of a ‘hard Brexit’.
 The sector ended August down 6.68%.